The Wild (TV series): Broadcast

 Before its television debut, M-Net held a red-carpet event on the 3rd of April 2011 at Montecasino, previewing the first four episodes of the series.

-The series premiered on M-Net on the 4th of April 2011, airing four days a week.
+The series premiered on M-Net on 4 April 2011, airing four days a week.
 The series was rerun on M-Net's sister channels Mzansi Magic on 2 April 2012, Mzansi Wethu on 12 May 2013, and on M-Net Family on 2 July 2015.
 The series was later added to streaming service Showmax.
 The series was also shown on e.tv and eExtra in 2019.